exitvillain/DjangoMailSPA/README.md

 }

-// THERE TYPES OF MAILBOXES>   INBOX, SENT, ARCHIVy function load_mailbox(mailbox) {
+// THREE TYPES OF MAILBOXES>   INBOX, SENT, ARCHIVE function load_mailbox(mailbox) {

     // Show the mailbox and hide other views